hadronized/blog/Volumetric_Light_Shafts.md

 depthmap – we’ll see that it could be even handier.

-For each point in that depthmap is the distance – in a specific space coordinates system – you have the distance of the corresponding point in world space to the position of the light.
+For each point in that depthmap is the distance – in a specific space coordinates system – of the corresponding point in world space to the position of the light.
 If you have the projection and the view matrices of the light, it’s easy to deproject the depthmap.
 What would we get if we deproject **all the depthmap texels** into the world space?
 We’d get the exact lit surfaces.